rubberpirate/IdenZero/frontend/README.md

 ## 🌟 Overview

-TrustHire is a decentralized resume and identity verification platform that solves the fake profile epidemic in modern hiring.
+IdenZero is a decentralized resume and identity verification platform that solves the fake profile epidemic in modern hiring.
 By leveraging blockchain technology, AI-powered skill analysis, and cryptographic verification, we create the most trusted marketplace for connecting genuine talent with legitimate opportunities.

 ## 🎯 Problem Statement